 Our participation in the Privacy Shield applies to all Personal Information that is received from the European Union, European Economic Area, and the United Kingdom.
 We will comply with the Privacy Shield Principles in respect of such Personal Information.

 The EU and UK DPAs serve as an appropriate independent recourse mechanism/s (IRMs) for dispute resolution.
-PCI Pal is registered with the United States Council for International Business (USCIB) to provide access to the EU and UK DPAs’ dispute resolution panel, a potentially binding arbitration.
+PCI Pal is registered with the United States Council for International Business (USCIB) to provide access to the EU and UK DPAs’ dispute resolution panel.

 Company is subject to the investigatory and enforcement powers of the U.S. Federal Trade Commission (FTC) with respect to your privacy rights.